Lyall/MGSHDFix/README.md

 - Restores numerous particle and visual effects to proper PS2 timing, fixing effects that ran at double speed and ended too early in the HD Collection and Master Collection versions.
 - Restores dogtag viewer information.
 - Restores color swapping Red / Blue "2" on the title screen after game completions.
 (Requires MGS2 Community Bugfix Compilation)
 - Fixes in-game timer not pausing during loading times.
 (This was a HD Collection regression.
-IGT behavior now matches with Substance.)
+IGT behavior now matches with Substance.
+Can be disabled for those that want the vanilla/broken behavior.)
 - Fixes Depth of Field / blur post processing effects not scaling with resolution.
 [PR #248](https://github.com/ShizCalev/MGSHDFix/pull/248)
 - Fixes shadow resolution not scaling with game resolution.
 (It was hard-coded to 256x256 / PS2 resolution.)
 - Fixes incorrectly positioning "Metal Gear Solid 2" title card during the start of Tanker when playing in Letterbox mode.
 [Example](https://imgur.com/a/bGkGwJ9)